RyanCharlesNeu/FREEDOM/README.md

 <!-- WEAPON CAD -->
 <!-- <img src="assets/freedom-weapon-cad.png" width="49%" /> -->

-*Chassis CAD, built around a low-profile carbon fiber plate to minimize weight while protecting the drivetrain and electronics from opposing weapons.*
+*Chassis CAD, built around a low-profile carbon fiber plate to minimize weight while protecting the drivetrain and electronics.*

-The weapon system went through multiple design iterations in SolidWorks before being finalized for machining.
-As Weapon Systems Design Lead, this design work, and the machining that followed, was my primary responsibility on the team.
-Design iterations were mainly focused on maximizing damage dealt, reliability, and weight.

 ## Fabrication

 <!-- PLA PROTOTYPE -->
 <img src="assets/FREEDOMPLACROPPED.jpeg" width="56%" />

-*PLA prototype of Freedom, used to validate fit and geometry before machining the final components.*

-Once the design was validated in PLA, the final weapon system components were machined on a lathe and mill to produce a functional, competition-ready system.
+*Once the design was validated in PLA, the final weapon system components were machined from 4140 alloy steel on a lathe and mill, including turning the dead shaft and milling the weapon hub to final tolerance.*

 ## Electronics